pj1911/my-wiki/docs/Fuzzy Inference Systems.md

 - If everything is crisp (\(\alpha_2 \in \{0,1\}\) and \(\mu_{\text{medium}}(S) \in \{0,1\}\)), this reduces to ordinary logic: the consequent is true only when both the rule fires and \(S\) satisfies the label.
 - Geometrically, it corresponds to 'cutting' the top of the fuzzy set \(\mu_{\text{medium}}(S)\) at height \(\alpha_2\).
 When plotted, each rule produces a 'truncated hill' over the output axis.

-We do the same thing for every rule, so that each fuzzy IF--THEN rule contributes its own truncated output membership function, i.e.\ its own partial, weighted opinion about \(S\).
+We do the same thing for every rule, so that each fuzzy IF-THEN rule contributes its own truncated output membership function, i.e. its own partial, weighted opinion about \(S\).
 Formally, in our example:

 $$
 \begin{aligned}